kunhwiko/concepts/cloud/Kubernetes/F-network-part-2.md

 a) Containers in the same pod share IP addresses and network namespaces.
    This means containers in the same pod can communicate with one another via localhost.
 b) CRI is responsible for creating new Linux namespaces on the Kubernetes node.
-   Each pod is assigned to a Linux namespace and gets its own IP address.
+   Each pod is assigned a Linux namespace and CNI is responsible for giving the pod a unique IP address.
 ```

 ##### Pod to Pod Networking